 Thoughtful discussions like this are happening all along the Bottineau Corridor as the region prepares for the Blue Line Extension and other transit improvements.
 The deliberation is important; according to an expanding body of research, well-designed transit systems can improve residents’ physical, emotional, and financial health.

 Although cities and counties haven’t always considered the health impacts of transportation, the practice is becoming more common and has been a key part of Hennepin’s Bottineau Transitway planning.
-For instance, Hennepin County Public Works conducted the Bottineau Transitway Health Impact Assessment in 2013, an undertaking that evaluated public input, related literature, data sources, and previous reports and studies.
+For instance, Hennepin County Public Works conducted the Bottineau Transitway Health Impact Assessment (PDF) in 2013, an undertaking that evaluated public input, related literature, data sources, and previous reports and studies.

 The report and accompanying summary concluded that the Bottineau Transitway “offers real potential to improve health for communities living near the transit stations,” and for all who travel on the light rail line.
 And it offered recommendations to make that happen.